 Disney invests in African science fiction cartoons

-Disney will produce a series of short animations in collaboration with dozens of African creators, generate fire: generate fire, which will air on Disney+ in late 2022.

-With a focus on Africa, Disney has partnered with dozens of creators across the continent to produce a series of animated shorts. generate fire: generate fire.
-The company announced Thursday during the 60th Annecy Festival, that it will be broadcast worldwide on the Disney+ streaming platform in late 2022.
+(AFP) – With a focus on Africa, Disney has partnered with dozens of creators across the continent to produce an animated short series, “Kizazi Moto: Generation Fire,” which will be broadcast worldwide on Disney’s live streaming platform. . + At the end of 2022.
+The company announced Thursday at the 60th Annecy Festival.

 Vice President Orion Ross said the 10 10-minute films that make up this anthology series “answer the same question in a very different way: What would the future of Africa look like from an African perspective”.
 Disney EMEA (Europe, Middle East, and Africa) animation during a pre-recorded conference.